veronika14may/OSEDiff/README.md

   Flexible and efficient diffusion sampling for super-resolution, **supporting arbitrary number of inference steps**, *e.g.*, 1~15 step(s).

+## 🔥 News
+- [2024.12] Updated OSEDiff-SD21base-face.
+- [2024.10] Updated training codes and [paper](https://arxiv.org/pdf/2406.08177). 💥💥💥Congratulations, OSEDiff has been applied to the OPPO Find X8 series!
+- [2024.07] Release OSEDiff-SD21base.
+- [2024.06] This repo is created.

+:star: If OSEDiff is helpful to your images or projects, please help star this repo.
+Thanks! :hugs:

 ## 🎬 Overview
 ![overview](asserts/framework.jpg)